OwnZones/efpbond/README.md

 *efpbondtest* (executable) runs trough the unit tests and returns EXIT_SUCESS if all unit tests pass.

-See the source code for examples on how to use.
+See the source code for examples on how to use EFPBond.

 ## Usage